wolfgang101/include-mastodon-feed/readme.txt

 Tags: mastodon, status, feed
 Requires at least: 6.0
 Tested up to: 6.9
-Requires PHP: 7.4
+Requires PHP: 8.2
-Stable tag: 1.17.0
+Stable tag: 2.0.0
 License: MIT
 License URI: https://directory.fsf.org/wiki/License:Expat

-Plugin that provides a shortcode to easily integrate mastodon feeds into wordpress pages.
+Plugin that provides a Gutenberg block and shortcode to easily integrate mastodon feeds into wordpress pages.

 == Description ==
-Plugin that provides an `[include-mastodon-feed]` shortcode to easily integrate mastodon feeds into wordpress pages.
+Plugin that provides a Gutenberg block and an `[include-mastodon-feed]` shortcode to easily integrate mastodon feeds into wordpress pages.
 Supports personal and tag feeds.

 Account and post images are lazy loaded if preserveImageAspectRatio is set to true (default: false).